Kalpana-Goel/debugging-in-d8/README.md

 [bit.ly/debugging-d8](http://bit.ly/debugging-d8)

 Note:
-I have posted slides with speaker notes online and bit.ly link for this session is.
+- I have posted slides with speaker notes online.
 You can follow along the slides.